 Now that a report is open, you can explore it.

 Collapse the nav pane

 The first thing you might notice is that the navigation pane is still available for you to move around in Power BI.
-Because you’re going to concentrate on the report canvas at this time, collapse the navigation pane by selecting the "hamburger" icon.
+Because you’re going to concentrate on the report canvas at this time, collapse the navigation pane by selecting the "hamburger" icon (three horizontal lines).

 Visit report pages

 When you receive a new report, you'll want to familiarize yourself with the data and insights it contains.
 A good way to start is by visiting each of the report pages.
-Each tab at the bottom of the report canvas represents a report page.
-Select a tab to display that page.
+Report page names are now in a list in a vertical pane.
+Select a name to display that page.